Dorothy Squires: Billy Reid

 After World War II, she worked on the BBC radio show Variety Bandbox, which led to her becoming the highest paid female singer in the UK at the time.
-Squires and Reid bought a 16-bedroom house in Bexhill on Sea, and the two recorded the original version of Reid's composition, "A Tree in the Meadow", best known in the United States for the recording by Margaret Whiting, which reached No.1 on the US Best Sellers in Stores chart.
+Squires and Reid bought a 16-bedroom house in Bexhill on Sea, and the two recorded the original version of Reid's composition, "A Tree in the Meadow".

-Her version of another Reid-penned song, "I'm Walking Behind You", was covered by Eddie Fisher and became a No. 1 hit single in the US, and her recording of "The Gypsy" also became a No. 1 hit there after being recorded by the Ink Spots – their biggest hit.
+Her version of another Reid-penned song, "I'm Walking Behind You", was a UK chart hit for Squires It was covered by Eddie Fisher and became a No. 1 hit single in the US, and her recording of "The Gypsy" also became a No. 1 hit there after being recorded by the Ink Spots – their biggest hit.
 It was also a major hit for Dinah Shore.

 While working with Billy Reid, Squires lived in Brixton.

 Roger Moore

 Squires met the actor Roger Moore at one of her parties at her mansion in Old Bexley, Kent.
 Moore, who was 12 years her junior, later became her husband when they married in New Jersey on 6 July 1953.
 She later said, "it started with a squabble, then he carried me off to bed."
 She introduced him to various people in the Hollywood film industry.
 As his career took off, hers started to slide.
 Their marriage lasted until 1961, when Moore left her.
-He was unable to marry legally until Squires agreed to a divorce in 1968 – the day on which Squires was convicted of drunk driving.
+He was unable to marry again legally until Squires agreed to a divorce in 1968 – the day on which Squires was convicted of drunk driving.

 Returning to the UK, Squires had a career revival in the late 1960s at the age of 55 with a set of three singles that made the UK Singles Chart, including a cover of "My Way".
 New albums and concerts followed including concerts at the London Palladium, Royal Albert Hall and the Theatre Royal, Drury Lane.
-She issued a double album of her Palladium concert.
+Decca Records issued a double album of her Palladium concert.